2020s in video games: 2020

 The COVID-19 pandemic—which saw rapid spread in 2020—significantly impacted the video game industry.
 Most video game development studios shifted to remote work in order to continue production through pandemic lockdowns.
 Many games were delayed as a result of changed working conditions, though delays increased in the years following.
 The lockdowns also caused increased interest and participation in online gaming, player spending on microtransactions, viewership of video game live streaming, a general spike in video game sales, and served as an introduction to video games as a whole for many.
 The World Health Organization (WHO) recommended video games as both a distraction from the pandemic and a method to connect with friends and family while practicing social distancing, and roughly half of those who play video games reported increased playtime during the pandemic and considered the activity a source of stress relief and distraction.
 Games such as Animal Crossing: New Horizons were praised for offering an "escape" from the pandemic, and the rises in popularity for games such as Among Us were credited to the pandemic shutdowns.

+2021

+The COVID-19 pandemic continued to make development difficult for many studios, however some had adapted well enough to the change.
+Games such as Hogwarts Legacy, Horizon Forbidden West, and God of War: Ragnarok were delayed past 2021 because of this.
+Additionally, Valve's Steam Deck was delayed into 2022.
+Gaming continued to gain popularity as platforms such as Steam reached record numbers.
+Chip shortages caused the price of hardware to increase, particularity around graphics cards, not helped by some choosing to buy and markup cards.
+Subscription based models such as Xbox Game Pass and Nintendo Switch Online increased in popularity, allowing customers to pay a monthly fee for a wide selection of games.

+2022

+Microsoft announced its intention to acquire Activision Blizzard for $68.7 billion on January 18.
+In response to the 2022 Russian invasion of Ukraine, multiple video game companies suspended sales and operations in Russia and Belarus.
+A wave of mass layoffs in the industry began in 2022.